Symmetry Latest Features

 accelerate performance while maintaining trust in rigorous modeling.

 In a strategic step to enhance separation modelling capabilities within Symmetry, MySep has been integrated.
-The MySep integration is available in both Steady State and Dynamics engines allowing the his integration will enable users to
+The performance of a separator can be one of the largest factors in the overall operational performance of an asset.
+MySep integration is available in both Steady State and Dynamics engines allowing the evaluation and understanding of the impact on the overall system.
+This integration will enable users to

 obtain results faster and perform necessary changes from the MySep tab in the Separator unit operation and MySep Global Manager interfaces